cdsittampalam/documentation/docs/Deposit & Withdraw.md

 You can also view other details of the withdrawal address including:

-*   the alphanumeric string of the address
+*   the alphanumeric string of the address.
 *   details of the trade initiator (including email address and alias).
-*   the date in which the address creation was initiated
+*   the date in which the address creation was initiated.

 1. Tap on the notification on your phone.
 The Withdrawal screen the appears asking you to approve or reject the new address.
 2. Click **Show Details** to view more details of the transaction.